South Asian Stone Age: Pothohar Plateau (Pre-Acheulean)

 While the Masol site provides evidence of quartzite cut marks, other sites in the region reveal evidence of stone tools capable of producing such cut marks.
-Riwat, located in the Pothohar Plateau, is one of the earliest sites containing Pre-Acheulean stone tools dated to around 2.5 Ma.
+Riwat, located in the Pothohar Plateau, in Pakistan is one of the earliest sites containing Pre-Acheulean stone tools dated to around 2.5 Ma.

 Similarly, the Pabbi Hills in Northern Pakistan have produced stone tools dated to 2.2 to 0.9 Ma.
 The stone tools found at these sites, including light and heavy-duty tools like simple end-choppers, represent a distinct, older lithic technology separate from the Acheulean and Soanian traditions.

-Earliest Acheulean Sites
+Earliest Acheulean sites

 The Attirampakkam site, located near Chennai, was first identified by the British geologist Robert Bruce Foote in the 1860s.
 It has produced some of the oldest known Acheulean tools in not just South Asia, but the entire world, indicating that hominins inhabiting the Indian subcontinent were already familiar with bifacial tools, handaxes and cleavers approximately 1.5 Ma.
 This dating, confirmed by both paleomagnetic and ^{26}Al/^{10}Be burial dating, means that India's oldest Acheulean tools were contemporary to those in Africa and Central Asia and thus challenges the traditional view of Acheulean colonization, suggesting either an earlier spread or independent development of these lithic technologies across several continents.

-Isampur in Karnataka, India, is one of 200 some Lower Paleolithic Acheulian sites in the Hunasagi and Baichbal valleys, and is dated to about 1.27 Ma.
+Isampur in Karnataka, India, is one of the about 200 Lower Paleolithic Acheulian sites in the Hunasagi and Baichbal valleys, and is dated to about 1.27 Ma.
 Although older assemblages have been found in Attirampakkam and Bori, Maharashtra (1.4 Ma), Isampur is a unique archeological site in that it is a quarry - a site of lithic manufacturing where over 15,000 artifacts have been uncovered.
 The site has provided insights into a full spectrum of early hominin tool-making, from selecting limestone slabs and removing large flakes to shaping tools into bifaces such as handaxes and cleavers using secondary flaking.